mandy8055/dsa-notes-problems/src/trees/generic/traversals/postorder/notes.md

 ## Steps

-1. Go left while pushing nodes to stack
+1. Go as left as possible pushing the nodes to stack
-2. At each node, process right subtree if not visited
-3. Process node only after both subtrees done
+2. Check if the stack top(peek) node's right has been visited before(already processed)

+    2.1.
+If yes, mark the lastVisited as peek and process the node

+    2.2.
+If no, go right

 ## Watch